MythiliPalanisamy/ImmoEliza_docker_pipeline/README.md

 <a name="description"></a>
 ## 📜 Description
-This Airflow pipeline will
+This project contains series of ETL (Extract, Transform, Load) processes runs within a Docker Compose environment.The workflow is divided into two main steps: Airflow and Streamlit.

+- **Airflow**
-* Scrape data from houses and appartments on sale
+      - Scrape data from houses and appartments on sale
-* Clean the data with pandas
+      - Clean the data with pandas
-* Train model
+      - Train the Machine Learning model
-* Predict the price for given details
-* Data Visualisation

-<a name="airflow_dags"></a>
-## 🚀 Airflow Dags
-### cleaning_and_training_model (dag)

-This dag contains 4 parts which happens everynight:
-* collects url of houses and appartment on sale.
-* collects data of houses and appartments from url list.
-* cleans collected data
-* train regression model ( for this project Random Forest Regression is being used)
+      - Transfer the data to AWS S3 bucket
+- **Streamlit**
+      - Few visualization of data

-### prediction (dag)
+      - Price prediction

-This dag doesnot run everynight. once triggered dialoug box will be displayed, after filling details of a house predicted price (based on trained model) will be displayed. note :trigger prediction dag after cleaning_and_training_model dag to get updated prediction.

-### streamlit (dag)

-This dag doesnot run overnight. once triggered and starts running open `http://localhost:8501/` to visit streamlit page.
-Page contains data explorations , visualisations and some interactive visualisation.

 <a name="installation"></a>
 ## 🔧 Installation